eni6ma/eni6ma.github.io/_posts/2025-06-20-Cyber-Security-Consequences.md

 ### **What the “single-incident” total really means**

-* ###  Single investigation, multiple dockets: Regulators usually coordinate, so each agency issues one penalty order covering every control breakdown revealed by the incident.
+*  **Single investigation**, multiple dockets: Regulators usually coordinate, so each agency issues one penalty order covering every control breakdown revealed by the incident.

-* ### Civil only: Criminal exposure (e.g., willful SEC misstatements) and private class actions (CCPA statutory damages, securities litigation) sit on top of the figures above.
+*  **Civil only**: Criminal exposure (e.g., willful SEC misstatements) and private class actions (CCPA statutory damages, securities litigation) sit on top of the figures above.

-* ### Escalators: Repeat offences, willful misconduct, consumer-impact scale, and refusal to remediate quickly can lift the OCC/SEC/NYDFS numbers well beyond the mid-range shown.
+*  **Escalators**: Repeat offences, willful misconduct, consumer-impact scale, and refusal to remediate quickly can lift the OCC/SEC/NYDFS numbers well beyond the mid-range shown.

 ### For budgeting and risk-transfer purposes, a U.S. financial-services firm should therefore assume baseline regulatory fines ± US \\$ 10 million in the non-bank case and ± US \\$ 25 million in the bank case, before counting litigation, customer restitution, and incident-response costs.